Ghaleb Cachalia

-Ghaleb Cachalia (born 12 November 1956) is a South African businessman and a Member of Parliament (MP) for the Democratic Alliance (DA).
-He is the son of anti-Apartheid activists Amina and Yusuf Cachalia, and a relative of former African National Congress (ANC) MP Ismail Cachalia.
+Ghaleb Cachalia (born 12 November 1956) is a South African businessman and former Member of Parliament (MP).
+He is the son of anti-Apartheid activists Amina and Yusuf Cachalia, and a relative of former African National Congress (ANC) MP Ismail Mahomed Cachalia.

 Early life

-Cachalia was born in Johannesburg in 1956, and grew up in Vrededorp, Fordsburg, and in Nugget Street.
+Cachalia was born in Johannesburg in 1956, and grew up in Vrededorp, Fordsburg.

-He attended the Waterford School in Swaziland, to avoid the apartheid education system.
+He attended the Waterford School in Eswatini (formerly Swaziland), to avoid the apartheid education system in South Africa.
 However, his schooling there was interrupted when the South African government threatened him with “passport issues” because of his parents' involvement in anti-Apartheid activism.
 He was sent abroad to stay with his uncle and aunt in Britain, where he was forced to remain for ten years.

-While overseas, he completed his O Levels, received a scholarship to the United World College of the Atlantic in Wales, and then went on to study history at the University of London School of Oriental and African Studies.
+While in the UK, he received a scholarship to study at the United World College of the Atlantic in Wales (1973-5), and then went on to read history at the University of London's School of Oriental and African Studies (1976-9).

 He campaigned in the Anti-Apartheid Movement.
 Upon completion of his studies, he returned to South Africa, and went to the University of the Witwatersrand to study law, a degree which he did not complete.
 While at the university, he joined the Black Students Society and became its vice-president.